-There’s a lot of debate about the best-case and doomsday scenarios that could go down were the Fair Tax to become a reality.
+There’s a lot of debate about the best-case and doomsday scenarios that could happen were the Fair Tax to become a reality.

 The bill might, for example, have a major impact on vacation destinations like Florida, which leans on tourism and its state sales tax.
 According to Jon Hamilton, finance professor at the University of Florida, higher sales prices would incentivize foreign tourists to visit cheaper destinations instead, like Cuba or the Bahamas.

-Steve Hayes, Americans for Fair Taxation president, says that the Fair Tax might actually cause prices to go down; because businesses would no longer have to pay payroll taxes, they could afford to cut prices overall.
+Steve Hayes, Americans for Fair Taxation president, says that the Fair Tax might actually cause prices to drop; because businesses would no longer have to pay payroll taxes, they could afford to cut prices overall.

 Because the ad is so skimpy on details, viewers could guess that DeSantis will push for the changes of the Fair Tax Act to be applied at a state level.
-Florida’s sales tax is 6 percent.
+Florida’s sales tax is 6%.

 DeSantis has not pushed for this as a candidate for governor.
 The plan does not appear in DeSantis’s campaign materials.
 Spokesman David Vasquez said, "The Fair Tax plan is a federal proposal.
 He’s running on low taxes and limited regulation in Florida."

-The ad said, "Congressman DeSantis sponsored legislation to increase sales taxes by 23 percent."
+The ad said, "Congressman DeSantis sponsored legislation to increase sales taxes by 23%."

 The ad distorts what DeSantis sponsored in a few ways.
-It completely leaves out that the same plan would have eliminated almost all other federal taxes.
-And by only mentioning "sales taxes" in the context of Florida’s economy, the ad creates a misleading impression that DeSantis wants the state’s 6 percent sales tax to skyrocket by that amount.
+It leaves out that the same plan would have eliminated almost all other federal taxes.
+And by mentioning only "sales taxes" in the context of Florida’s economy, the ad creates a misleading impression that DeSantis wants the state’s 6% sales tax to surge by that amount.

 The statement contains an element of truth but ignores critical facts, leaving voters with the wrong impression.
 We rate this claim Mostly False.